Omoda C5: South Africa

 The Omoda 5 was revealed in South Africa in March 2023, and launched in April 2023 under the Omoda marque as the Omoda C5.
 It is available in Tech, Elegance, and Elegance S trim levels powered by the 1.5-litre turbocharged petrol engine.
 The C5 GT with a 1.6-litre turbocharged petrol engine and all-wheel drive option became available in November 2023.
 The Style trim was added in June 2024, followed by the addition of the entry-level Street trim in November 2024.
 The Lux X and Elegance X trims were introduced in April 2025, to replace the former Lux and Elegance trim levels.

+In April 2026, the SHS HEV hybrid model, powered by the 1.5-litre turbocharged petrol hybrid, was introduced in South Africa as the flagship variant.

 Recall

 In February 2024, Chery Australia issued a safety recall of 5,901 units of the Omoda 5 due to a manufacturing defect.
 The bolt securing the brake pipe union may not have been tightened sufficiently which could cause the brake fluid to leak and result in reduced braking performance.

 In April 2024, Chery Malaysia issued a safety recall on 600 units of the Omoda 5 due to a potential rear axle beam component that may detach while driving, following a viral social media post where an Omoda 5 had its rear axle broken off whilst being driven.
 Chery Indonesia issued the same recall for 420 suspected units in May 2024.

+In February 2026, Omoda and Jaecoo UK issued a safety recall due to a few limited instances of an improperly locked driveshaft nut that may cause wheel vibration and abnormal noise on Omoda 5 and E5 models.